Force RGB mode in Mac OS X to fix the picture quality of an external monitorMarch 4, 2013 | Technology

 I no longer own a Macbook Pro, but if you’re having trouble with any of these steps, please have a look through the comments below (and note that there are multiple pages).
 Many questions have been answered with helpful tips from others.

 Update, 20 Nov 2016: In the comments Marcus has proposed a faster method that doesn’t require SIP to be disabled.
-If people have success with this I’ll update this post.
+Others have had success with it so give it a go if you’re uncomfortable with disabling SIP.

 Update, 8 Feb 2016: A comment from nos1609 below, warns about a bootloop that can occur when running other patches (like the pixel-clock patch) simultaneously, and how to get around it.